astarub/campus_app/Utilities.md

-# Moodle API

-> If we plan to implement the Moodle connection, we will write this wiki page.

----

-# Forgerock API

-> If we plan to implement the eCampus / Flexnow connection, we will write this wiki page.

----

 # Internet Connection: Dio

 > Dio is a powerful Http client for Dart, which supports Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout etc.